European-XFEL/Karabo/doc/run/use_device.rst

    Initially, the device code is wrapped into a git repository existing only locally.
-However, everything is prepared to allow a ``git push -u orign master`` for adding this device to Karabo's central device storage.
+However, everything is prepared to allow a ``git push -u origin master`` for adding this device to Karabo's central device storage.